Wisdom tooth extraction - The procedure. / Aftercare.

 As part of your pre-extraction examination, your dentist should be able to give you an idea of what to expect.

-(This page outlines the steps that take place during the typical extraction procedure.)
+(This page outlines the steps that take place during the typical extraction process.)

 2) Some wisdom teeth will need to be removed "surgically."